OldMohamm/iofga/README.md

-## Infoga - Email OSINT
+## Iofga - Email OSINT

-Infoga is a tool gathering email accounts informations (ip,hostname,country,...) from different public source (search engines, pgp key servers and shodan) and check if emails was leaked using haveibeenpwned.com API.
+Iofga is a tool gathering email accounts informations (ip,hostname,country,...) from different public source (search engines, pgp key servers and shodan) and check if emails was leaked using haveibeenpwned.com API.
 Is a really simple tool, but very effective for the early stages of a penetration test or just to know the visibility of your company in the Internet.

  ![screen](https://raw.githubusercontent.com/OldMohamm/iofga/master/screen/main.png)